kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2023 November 15: Added patcher.
 - 2023 November 16: Made fixes so it works under Steam Proton on Ubuntu.
 - 2023 November 16: Added toggle to only disable box drawing.
+- 2023 November 17: With help from WorseThanYou added a transparent screenshotter to the mod.